Random curves on surfaces induced from the Laplacian determinant: Natural probability measures on CRSFs

 \section{Natural probability measures on CRSFs}

-The most natural probability measure on CRSFs on a finite graph is the uniform measure.
-There are however other natural probability measures that can be constructed from connections on line bundles and that are meaningful for graphs embedded in surfaces.
+The most natural probability measure on CRSFs on a finite unweighted graph is the uniform measure.
+If the edges are weighted with a real positive conductance function then in this setting it is natural to give a CRSF a probability proportional to the product of its edge weights.
+We call this the \emph{background measure}.
+There are however other natural probability measures that can be constructed from connections on bundles and that are meaningful for graphs embedded in surfaces.